e-vinci/web3-2025/src/data/post/course-lessons/lesson-3-routing-styles.md

 ![Basic App](../../../assets/images/basic-app.png)

-Our goal this week is to transform this into something that's *usable*.
+Our goal this week is to transform this into something that's _usable_.
 That means a lot of work on the front end.

-> From the trenches:
+> From the trenches: User Experience (UX) is critical.
+Website design has improved a lot the last 10 years, especially in the B2C area.
+Users expect clean interfaces with clear actions and fast feedback.
+Not delivering those will hurt any business - well, [almost](https://brussels.craigslist.org/).

 ## Setup